lewiswigmore/soc-copilot/README.md

 - OpenAI and their custom GPTs feature, which empowers users to create specialised tools and assistants.
 - Mentioned in the [Awesome-GPT-Agents](https://github.com/fr0gger/Awesome-GPT-Agents) repository by [Thomas Roccia](https://github.com/fr0gger) - A collection of Cyber Security GPT-powered agents, providing insights and inspiration for projects like SOC Copilot.

+## DISCLAIMER

+A GPT-4 subscription is required to access custom GPTs.